Access Grid

 Access Grid is a collection of resources and technologies that enables large format audio and video based collaboration between groups of people in different locations.
 The Access Grid is an ensemble of resources, including multimedia large-format displays, presentation and interactive environments, and interfaces with grid computing middleware and visualization environments.
 In simple terms, it is advanced videoconferencing using big displays and with multiple simultaneous camera feeds at each node (site).
 The technology was invented at Argonne National Laboratory, Chicago.

 The "Alliance Chautauqua 99", a series of two-day conferences on computational science organised by the NCSA, was the first large-scale Access Grid event.
-The Access Grid was later demonstrated at Supercomputing'99 in Portland to an international audience.
+The Access Grid was later demonstrated at Supercomputing'99 in Portland, Oregon to an international audience.

-As of 2005 there are well over 500 nodes around the world that allow for various forms of creative and academic collaborations.
+As of 2005, there were well over 500 nodes around the world that allow for various forms of creative and academic collaborations.
 Access Grid users tend to use XMPP as their text-based back-end.
 Indeed, the new version of the Access Grid Toolkit integrates an XMPP client with the Access Grid software.

 International Access Grid

 Australia and New Zealand

 The Access Grid has generated interest and activity in Australia, where factors such as widely disparate geographic locations and relatively low population-densities have previously presented great obstacles to "in-person" collaborations.

 The International Centre of Excellence for Education in Mathematics (ICE-EM) have funded 10 Australian universities to construct nodes.
 The nodes allow the mathematics postgraduate community and professionals access to international experts who are visiting Australia.
 The nodes also provide a means of carrying out collaborative research with peers within Australia and internationally.

 Australia's first Access Grid node was built at Sydney VisLab at the Australian Technology Park in August 2001.

-By 2007 the Australian AG network had grown to more than 30 sites serviced by Asia Pacific Access Grid (APAG) venue servers at University of Sydney (AG2) and the University of Queensland (AG3).
+By 2007, the Australian AG network had grown to more than 30 sites serviced by Asia Pacific Access Grid (APAG) venue servers at University of Sydney (AG2) and the University of Queensland (AG3).